UDST/urbanaccess/README.md

 2. Contribute your code from a fork or branch by using a Pull Request and request a review so it can be considered as an addition to the codebase.

 ## Installation
 pip and conda installations are forthcoming.
-UrbanAccess is currently in a alpha release and further code refinements and speed optimizations are expected.
+UrbanAccess is currently in a alpha release and further code refinements are expected.
 As such, it is suggest to install using the ``develop`` command rather than ``install``.
 Make sure you are using the latest version of the code base by using git's ``git pull`` inside the cloned repository.

 To install UrbanAccess follow these steps: